wneessen/waybar-weather/README.md

 then change the `provider` key in the `geocoding` section of your configuration file to `opencage` and add the `apikey` key with your API key accordingly.

+### Geocode Earth
+Geocode Earth is a commercial geocoding provider based in New York.
+They offer a free 14-day trial plan that can be used for up to 1000 requests per day (which should also be more than enough for most users).
+Geocode Earth offers an extensive set of data fields that allow for very precise geocoding.
+They were nice enough to provide a free API key for the waybar-weather project, so that we can do proper testing and development.
+Thank you Geocode Earth for your support!

+To use Geocode Earth with your waybar-weather installation first [start a free trial](https://app.geocode.earth/users/sign_up), then change the `provider` key in the `geocoding` section of your configuration file to `geocode-earth` and add the `apikey` key with your API key accordingly.

 ## Sleep/suspend and resume detection
 waybar-weather will automatically detect when your computer goes to sleep and resumes from sleep by subscribing to the D-Bus of your linux system.
 If your computer wakes up from sleep,